 In the trying times of a recession, one doesn’t like to spend money on non-essential items.
-Having your foundation repaired is an essential item, buying a new 50” Flat Screen TV on sale is a non-essential item.
+Having your foundation repaired is an essential item, buying a new 50” flat screen TV is a non-essential item.
 Foundation problems do not fix themselves.
 The signs of foundation problems might leave as the season change, but will return with greater possibilities of more damage.
 Therefore, how can a homeowner receive an “Economical Foundation Repair”?
 This can be accomplished by following four easy steps: Hire a Professional Engineer, Follow Recommendations of the Professional Engineer, Hire a Professional Contractor, Proper drainage.

 Why do you need a professional engineer?
-You want a professional engineer first to look and assess your foundation problems.
-This will explain why it has happened and how to fix the problem.
-Therefore, when it is time to solicit bids for your project all contractors need to bid what is required by the professional engineer.
+You want a professional engineer to look at and assess your foundation problems.
+This inspection will explain why the problem has happened and how to fix the issue.
+Therefore, when it is time to solicit bids for your project, all contractors need to bid what is required by the professional engineer.
 How do you find a professional engineer?
-Search www.foundationengineersnetwork.com or your yellowpages book for the heading Engineers, from here look under subheadings for Structural.
+Search www.foundationengineersnetwork.com or your Yellow Pages book for the heading Engineers, from there look under subheadings for Structural.

 Engineers are not doing work for the sake of doing work.
 They have been trained in school as well as in the field of what is right or what is wrong.
-How much experience do you have?
 The recommendations should be carried out, but that doesn’t mean you shouldn’t question the reason why.
 A good professional engineer will explain the reasons for the recommendations.
 He or she is only looking out for the safety of you the customer and your home.

-After all work is completed, make sure you have the correct drainage completed.
-This might involve new gutters, down spots, French drains, or foot drain and sump pumps.
+After all of the work is completed, make sure you have the correct drainage completed.
+This might involve new gutters, downspouts, French drains, or foot drain and sump pumps.
 The major contributing factor to foundation problems is water.
-Make sure you get water away from you foundation as quickly as it appears.
+Make sure you get water away from your foundation as quickly as it appears.
 If you take the steps in proper drainage you could save money down the road from having to get other parts of your foundation repaired.